jinyuzu99/nothingblock/docs/CONTRIBUTING.md

 ### Pulling Requests

-After writing your filter, you can pull request to our [develop branch](https://github.com/sayo-melu/nothingblock/tree/develop) with the description in the format (also see in [Pull request template](../.github/PULL_REQUEST_TEMPLATE.md)) below:
+After writing your filter, you can pull request to our [master branch](https://github.com/sayo-melu/nothingblock/tree/master) with the description in the format (also see in [Pull request template](../.github/PULL_REQUEST_TEMPLATE.md)) below:

 ```markdown
 Add supported website(s):